shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/04---api-authentication.md

 ---
 title: 04 - API Authentication
-description: In this article, learn step-by-step instructions on how to authenticate an API service with detailed examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: In this article, learn step-by-step instructions on how to authenticate an API service with thorough examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---